Nooberieno/jura/README.md

 Version 3.0 is focusing on configuration and documentation.

+Somewhere in version three jura will get a wiki with the primary focus on showing how jura works and how to configure jura

 # Bugs
 This section contains the current known major bugs and are being worked on.